-During 2019, the Northern Trust Company served as asset custodian for all Plan assets.
+During 2020, the Northern Trust Company served as the Plan's asset custodian.
 The Board has elected to hire professional investment managers to invest the assets of the Plan on a fully discretionary basis, subject to the investment policy of the Board.
 Each manager is evaluated periodically against the appropriate benchmark for his/her asset class and style.
 Failure to achieve the desired result does not necessitate, nor does achievement of the desired result preclude, termination of investment managers.